System Context

 - contracts are being strengthened,

-- initial extraction candidates are being prepared.
+- additional extraction candidates are being prepared.

 Current Outcome